 Learn something new every day More Info... by email

 The common extensor tendon is a soft tissue of the human forearm.
 It gets its name from the fact that it is a shared tendon, with four muscles of the posterior forearm arising from its distal or lower end near the elbow.
-Likewise, it is so named because it is the common tendon of the muscles that extend the wrist joint, meaning that they act to bend the dorsal or back side of the hand backwards toward the posterior side of the forearm.
+Likewise, it is so named because it is the common tendon of the muscles that extend the wrist joint, meaning that they act to bend the dorsal or back side of the hand backward toward the posterior side of the forearm.
 The common extensor tendon can commonly become inflamed from repetitive stress as a consequence of activity, which is known as tennis elbow.

 At the lower end of the humerus, the bone of the upper arm, is a pair of rounded prominences known as the medial and lateral epicondyles.
 Arising from the lateral epicondyle, the prominence on the outside aspect of the bone on the thumb side of the arm, is the common extensor tendon.
 Like any tendon, it is composed of densely packed collagen and elastin fibers, which give it a white, ropelike appearance.
 Narrow at the top where it attaches to the lateral epicondyle, it broadens as it descends, dividing into four separate bundles of fibers.